All Products

 Note

-This configuration is not required only when the compute engine is E-MapReduce 5.x and the cluster storage is selected as OSS-HDFS.
+This parameter is not required when the compute engine is E-MapReduce 5.x and Cluster Storage is set to OSS-HDFS.

 HDFS User (Optional)

 Specify the username for file uploads.
-If not filled, the default is the execution username.
+If left blank, the execution username is used by default.

 Note